'synchronized' method

 The DoS (denial-of-service) attack becomes feasible either on purpose or unknowingly when inheriting the method's class.

-As an alternative, consider synchronizing on a private final
+As an alternative, consider synchronizing on a private final lock object, access to which can be completely controlled.

-A quick-fix is provided to wrap the method body with synchronized(this)
+A quick-fix is provided to wrap the method body with synchronized(this).

 Example: